dan-myles/expo-next-convex-bun/README.md

 - Connect Vercel to your GitHub repo for automatic web deployments
 - Configure EAS with GitHub Actions for mobile app releases
 - Set up Convex production deployment keys in GitHub Secrets

-> A full writeup on this will be coming soon :)